Invest Early. Invest Now.

 Get ready for the most intense, the most useful, and the most exciting experience you will probably have in high school: Join a Young Investors Society club today!

 You’ll acquire the skills to make money in the stock market, give yourself a head start when applying for college, and gain experience competing in national competitions.
 You’ll learn how to turn a few dollars a week into millions of dollars by the time you are ready to retire.
-You’ll be eligible to receive the prestigious Certified Young Financial Analyst (CYFA) designation.
+You will be eligible to participate in a variety of YIS programs including Start Investing NOW Giveaway, Dollar-A-Day Challenge, Shark Tank Contest, Stock Pitch Competitions and so much more!
 You’ll learn from some of the greatest investment minds in the industry, and join an amazing group of global young investors.

 Are you ready to join us?